Palmer, Alaska: Palmer Museum of History and Art

 Palmer hosts a log cabin Visitor Information Center in the heart of downtown that entertains more than 35,000 visitors each year.
 Each summer, the visitor center employs a full-time gardener to maintain the 2 acre of public gardens that showcase more than 600 locally grown plant varieties.
 The Palmer Museum of History and Art is located in the Visitor Information Center and offers visitors a chance to view artifacts from Palmer's history, provides maps to historical places to see and stocks guidebooks for more information on local attractions.

 The Church of a Thousand Trees

 A couple of blocks away from the Visitor Information Center is the United Protestant Church (aka The Church of a Thousand Trees), a Presbyterian church.
 It was built in 1936–37 and is one of the 17 structures that contribute to the National Register's Matanuska Colony Historic District.

 Friday Fling

-The Friday Fling is a local downtown Palmer event that takes place around the public library and train depot.
+The Friday Fling is a local downtown event that takes place around the public library and train depot.
+Many small local businesses and farmers gather to sell goods.